jmsdnns/blag/content/history/wild-man-adams/index.md

 By 1772, Adams had become a big nuisance.
 He had caused Britain to take action in the wrong direction time and time again and no matter what they tried they were not able to stop him.

 He created an information sharing network called the [Committees of Correspondence](https://en.wikipedia.org/wiki/Committees_of_correspondence).
-They shared uncensored accounts of what Britain was up do.
+They shared uncensored accounts of what Britain was up to.
 They connected isolated colonial resistance groups.
 They turned individual complaints into organized resistance movements.
 All of which essentially acted to bypass all attempts at control by the crown.

 Adams was part of a remarkably large number of church choirs, because he'd share information with them.
 Revere was member of a remarkably large number of lodges (clubs), because he'd share information with them.